fyiernzy/UM-WIA1002/LabTest/LabTest1/Thursday/README.md

     }
 ```

-Similarly, the ones() method generates a vector of 1's with a size of size.
-For example, if the given size is 3, the method should produce the vector <1, 1, 1>.
-Conversely, if the size is 4, the method should generate the vector <1, 1, 1, 1>.
+Similarly, the `ones()` method generates a vector of 1's with a size of `size`.
+For example, if the given `size` is 3, the method should produce the vector <1, 1, 1>.
+Conversely, if the `size` is 4, the method should generate the vector <1, 1, 1, 1>.

 ### Class.java

-The most challenging aspect of the code lies in the invocation of the c.getDeclaredConstructor(int.class).newInstance(i) method and the ReflectiveOperationException class.
+The most challenging aspect of the code lies in the invocation of the `c.getDeclaredConstructor(int.class).newInstance(i)` method and the `ReflectiveOperationException class`.
 Essentially, the `Class<E>` is a generic class that can represent the class of an object.
 Typically, we use the `instanceof` operator to check if an object is a subclass of another class, as shown in the example:

 ```java
 Integer val = 5;